zhaowenlan1779/border-collie/README.md

 # Project Border Collie
 IIIS 2022 Fall: Advanced Computer Graphics - Final Project, by Pengfei Zhu.

+## Goals
+* Fully functional glTF renderer with support for official and (potentially) custom extensions
+    * Path tracer, can use HW acceleration if available.
+* (If time permits) Simple glTF editor

 ## Building
 The build system is CMake.
 Requires the Vulkan SDK to be installed.